-• Third, if the two group payments suggestions above are not feasible, then perhaps the alternate group registration via a single-user plan process works better.
-The alternative way to get a group established is to set up an informal group where the university supervisor and fieldwork students all register as Single Users and then invite each other (and accept) as collaborators.
+• Third, if the two group payment suggestions above are not feasible, the alternate group registration via a single-user plan process may work better.
+The alternative way to establish a group is to set up an informal group where the university supervisor and fieldwork students register as Single Users and then invite each other (and accept) as collaborators.
 Also, read the response below to understand why this might be a preferable option in some instances.